 - Alcohol: If you are already suffering from high cholesterol, then alcohol does not help at all.
 Drinking too much can damage the liver and heart muscle and cause high blood pressure.

-- Mental Stress: There is a popular saying “I eat when I am stressed”, a lot of studies back this statement as it is proved that people stress eat fatty food and this has a long term affect leading to high cholesterol.
+- Mental Stress: There is a popular saying “I eat when I am stressed”, a lot of studies back this statement as it is proved that people stress eat fatty food and this has a long term effect leading to high cholesterol.
+Read more on different relaxation techniques that can help with distressing.